Particular/docs.particular.net/transports/msmq/index.md

 | Everyone       | Send                | Set by NServiceBus prior to 6.1.0 |

-For endpoints using the publish-subscribe pattern, both the publisher and the subscriber must have permission to send messages to each other.
-This is to allow the Subscribe message to be sent from the subscribing endpoint to the publishing endpoint.
+When an endpoint sends a command or event message that source requires permission at the target queue.
+For endpoints using the either the publish-subscribe or request-response patterns, both parties actually send messages and must have permission to send messages to each other.
+This is to allow the Subscribe message to be sent from the subscribing endpoint to the publishing endpoint in case of publish-subscribe or the response to be send back to the client in case of request-response.

 NOTE: In versions 5.2.20 and 6.0.3 a bug was fixed where installers always changed permissions on a queue, also if it already existed.